Alcohol, Drug and Wellness Educator

-"I hope I can be a resource for students to stay on track and graduate," Amanda Murdock.
+"I hope I can be a resource for students to stay on track and graduate," Amanda Kookesh.

 Scheduling a Meeting

-Amanda Murdock is available to meet or consult with students, staff and faculty concerning substance-related issues.
+Amanda Kookesh is available to meet or consult with students, staff and faculty concerning substance-related issues.
 To schedule an appointment, contact Amanda directly.

-Amanda Murdock is available to provide presentations about alcohol, drugs, and wellness education to students, staff, and faculty.
+Amanda Kookesh is available to provide presentations about alcohol, drugs, and wellness education to students, staff, and faculty.
 To request a presentation, contact Amanda directly.

 Personal consumption, possession, or display of beer, wine or other

 alcoholic beverages will only be allowed by special permission of the

 Chancellor.
 The Chancellor or the Vice Chancellor for Student Affairs has the authority to approve events where alcoholic beverages may be served to individuals of legal age with positive identification.
 Approval to serve alcoholic beverages will be granted on designated premises for private University-sanctioned events for a limited period of time.
 The sale of alcoholic beverages at University-sanctioned events on campus is not permissible and may not be approved by the Chancellor.
 To request to serve beer or wine at an event please fill out the Request to Serve Beer or Wine form.